-The Dyson Omni-glide vacuum is hailed as the brand’s slimmest, most maneuverable model yet, with a design to make cleaning those hard-to-reach spaces easier.
-We put it to work in a series of tests to see if it was worth a top spot in our round-up of the best vacuum cleaners for home (opens in new tab), and ultimately, whether it’s worth your cash.
+The Dyson Omni-glide vacuum is hailed as the brand's slimmest, most maneuverable, and best cordless vacuum yet, with a design to make cleaning those hard-to-reach spaces easier.
+I put it to work in a series of tests to see if it was worth a top spot in our round-up of the best vacuum cleaners and, ultimately, whether it's worth your cash.

-The Dyson Omni-glide is set to be released in July 2021 for $399.99 and has been engineered to make your everyday vacuuming route a breeze, thanks to the omnidirectional soft roller cleaner head.
-This means in simple terms that it can be pushed in any direction, including sideways, while still delivering an ultra-powerful clean.
-It should also be able to make its way around obstacles with no trouble, as it rolls in your hands to find an alternative cleaning path.
+The Dyson Omni-glide, set to be released in July 2021 for $399.99, has been engineered to make your everyday vacuuming route a breeze, thanks to the omnidirectional soft roller cleaner head.
+This means, in simple terms, that it can be pushed in any direction, including sideways, while still delivering an ultra-powerful clean.
+It should also be able to make its way around obstacles with no trouble as it rolls in your hands to find an alternative cleaning path.

-The Dyson Omni-glide is a compact, cordless model that has been created with city living in mind; enabling vacuuming to be a painless, efficient everyday task.
-Let’s see how it performed in our series of tests to assess just how convenient it is.
+The Dyson Omni-glide is a compact, cordless model that has been created with city living in mind, enabling vacuuming to be a painless, efficient everyday task.
+Let's see how it performed in a series of tests to assess just how convenient it is.

 - Cleaning time: 20 minutes

 - Dustbin capacity: 0.05 gallons